The Linear $q$-Hypergraph Process: Introduction

 \subsection{$F$-free processes and the Differential Equation Method}

 The differential equation method for graph processes was popularized by Wormald in 1999 \cite{wormald1999differential} to analyze random graph processes.
-Random graph processes have been well studied in various contexts \cite{bollobas2000constrained,osthus2001random,duckworth2002minimum, bennett2015sum, bennett2016note, glock2022conflict}.
 The survey \cite{bennett2022gentle} provides an accessible introduction to the differential equation method.
 A common application of the differential method is the analysis of the $\cal{F}$-free process where $\cal{F}$ is a family of graphs.
 This is random process which creates a graph $G_i$ on $n$ vertices by adding edges uniformly at random one at a time so $G_i$ contains no subgraph in the family $\cal{F}$.
-The case in which $\mathcal{F}$ is a single graph has been studied for graphs including $K_3$ and $K_4$ to give lower bounds on the Ramsey numbers $r(3,t)$ and $r(4,t)$ \cite{bohman2009triangle,erdos1995size,kim1995ramsey}.
+The case in which $\mathcal{F}$ is a single graph has been studied for graphs including $K_3$ and $K_4$ to give lower bounds on the Ramsey numbers $r(3,t)$ and $r(4,t)$ \cite{bohman2009triangle, bohman2021dynamic,erdos1995size,kim1995ramsey}.

+This paper uses the differential equation method to construct approximate partial Steiner systems.
+An $(n,q,t)$ \textit{Steiner system} is a family $\mathcal{H} \subset \binom{[n]}{q}$ so that any $t$ subset is contained in exactly one element of $\mathcal{H}$.
+When each $t$ subset is contained in at most one element in $\mathcal{H}$, the family is called a \textit{partial Steiner system}.
+It is easy to see that $|\mathcal{H}| \le \frac{\binom{n}{t}}{\binom{q}{t}}$ for a partial Steiner system $\mathcal{H}$ with equality when the family is a Steiner system.
+When $|\mathcal{H}| = \frac{\binom{n}{t}}{\binom{q}{t}}(1-o(1))$ as $n \rightarrow \infty$ we say $\mathcal{H}$ is an \textit{approximate Steiner system}.
+The existence of approximate Steiner systems for $q$ constant is proven by R\"{o}dl in \cite{rodl1985packing}.
+A design with parameters $(n,q,r,\lambda)$ is a collection $S$ of $q$ sets from $[n]$ where each $r$ subset of $[n]$ is contained in exactly $\lambda$ sets in $S$.
+In the groundbreaking paper \cite{keevash2014existence} Keevash proves that designs exist given the necessary divisibility conditions.
+Furthermore, in \cite{keevash2018existence} this result was generalized to the setting of subset sums in lattices with coordinates indexed by labelled faces of simplicial complexes.